-The exhibition is open to anyone; however, an entry may be rejected when the sponsoring organization or its agent, in its reasonable discretion, believes the entry does not conform to exhibition rules and conditions.
+The exhibition is open to anyone; however, an entry may be rejected when the sponsoring organization or its agent, in its reasonable discretion, believes the entry does not conform to the exhibition rules and conditions.

 Entries must originate as photographs (image-captures of objects via light sensitivity) made by the entrant on photographic emulsion or acquired digitally.
 By virtue of submitting an entry, the entrant certifies the work as his own (aliases are not permitted).
 The entrant permits the sponsors to reproduce all or part of the entered material free of charge for publication and/or display in media related to the exhibition.
 This may include low resolution posting on a website.
 Note: Entrants who indicate that their images may not be reproduced or used “will not be eligible for awards” or inclusion in audio-visuals of the exhibition “and could be subject to disqualification” by the exhibition sponsors.

 The exhibition assumes no liability of any misuse of copyright.
-Images may be altered, either electronically or otherwise, by the maker.
-Artwork or computer graphics created by the entrant may be incorporated if the photographic content predominates subject to divisional restrictions.
+Images may be altered, either electronically or otherwise, by the maker..
+“All parts of the image must have been photographed by the author who is holding the copyright of all works submitted.
 All final work must be on photographic film, or on electronic file, or on photographic or electronic print material, mounting excepted.

+No title or identification of the maker shall be visible anywhere on the face of an image.
 Each image must have a unique title.
-Once an image has been accepted in a PSA Recognized exhibition, that same image, or a like “in camera” or a “reproduction” duplicate of that image:
+Once an image has been accepted in a FIAP Recognized exhibition, that same image, or a like “in camera” or a “reproduction” duplicate of that image:

 All digital image files may be uploaded via our website : www.tpas.co.in

 In case of uploading via website, no renaming of image file is required; system will take care of it.